Welcome to speech therapy for toddlers overview!

 If your child hasn't met a particular milestone, it DOES NOT mean he/she necessarily needs speech therapy.
 If you have a concern, seek advice.
 Why not?
 It doesn’t hurt.
 It can only help!

-Many parents will say to me…."my child’s speech therapist just plays with him/her.
+Many parents will say…."my child’s speech therapist just plays with him/her.
 Should she be doing more?"

 I understand this concern; however, if your child’s speech therapist is playing with your child, that is GREAT news!
 This is exactly what she should be doing.
 Speech therapy for toddlers is all about play since play is how a toddler learns best.
 Remember that toddlers don’t learn like adults learn.
 They learn when information is functional, natural, and interesting.
 There is nothing more functional, natural, or interesting than play for a toddler!

 HOWEVER, the “play” is extremely purposeful and a lot of work for the therapist.
 She is continually assessing your child’s progress, adjusting activities to your child's interests, and working on developing speech and language skills.

 Your therapist should be on the ground, playing with whatever interests your child and targeting speech and language skills.
 He/she may be:

 Please ASK what your therapist is doing and why so you can learn what to do when she leaves!